-During this academy members are educated in the class room and hands on training on the department two acer training ground, Hand on includes car extrication, ladders, hose deployment, fire streams, forcible entry, firefighter mayday, search and rescue, salvage and over haul, water supply, and live fire training.
-At the end firefighters also attend Hazardous Materials operation training.
+During this academy members are educated in the class room, and recieve hands on training on the department two acre training ground.
+This includes includes vehicle extrication, ladders, hose deployment, fire streams, forcible entry, firefighter mayday, search and rescue, salvage and over haul, water supply, and live fire training.
+At the end firefighters also attend Hazardous Materials operations training.

-Once the academy is complete the department trains all members to an Oregon Emergency Medical Responder level.
+Once the academy is complete, the department trains all members to an Oregon Emergency Medical Responder level.
 This provides all members with entry level EMS training that they can use to provide emergency medical care to patients.
-Every other year the department also provides EMT class in house in partnership With NCTI of Oregon.

-The live fire container is made up of a 40 foot cargo container that has the capabilities of having walls installed.
-In addition the is a window for emergency exit, and hydraulic ventilation as well as a vertical ventilation opening that is controlled from the outside to show the changes in fire behavior when these tactics are implemented.
+The live fire container is made up of three 40 foot cargo containers.
+In addition, there's a window for emergency exit and hydraulic ventilation, as well as a vertical ventilation opening that is controlled from the outside to show the changes in fire behavior when these tactics are implemented.

 Finally the training grounds has a 10,000 gallon rail tank car that is used for hazmat training and provides the training grounds with a water source during training exercises.

 After members finish their initial training they are required to attend weekly training that last 2 to 3 hours a week.
 During these drills, members train on all different aspects of firefighting and rescue.
 In addition all EMS trained personal attend monthly EMS Drill to help provide the highest level of EMS care possible to the public we serve.